Pistonite/celer/docs/src/plugin/variables.md

 # get the last 2 digits of my-var in hex
 - .var-hex(last2:my-var) # if my-var is "378" (17A in hex), the result is "7A"

-# get the last 2 digits of x, then pad it to 2 characters (if x is only 1 digit)
+# get the last 2 digits of x, then pad it to 3 characters
+# note the order of operation here.
-- .var(pad02:last2:x) # if x is "7", then result is "07"
+- .var(pad03:last2:x) # if x is "7", then result is "007"
-                      # if x is "317", then result is "17"
+                      # if x is "317", then result is "017"
 ```
 :::tip
 The number is always rounded down to an integer before formatting with `pad` and `last`